mhbenabda/deep-learning-optoacoustic-reconstruction/README.md

 ## License

-This project contains proprietary research data.
-Please contact the authors for usage permissions.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Context